 Professor Shelly Zhang is an Assistant Professor at both the Civil and Environmental Engineering Department and the Mechanical and Science Engineering Department in the University of Illinois at Urbana-Champaign.
-She is also a Faculy Fellow at the National Center for Supercomputing Applications (NCSA)
+She is also a Faculty Fellow at the National Center for Supercomputing Applications (NCSA).

 – stochastic programming

-to develop resilient, smart, sustainable, and innovative engineering infrastructure and materials for applications at different scales, from as large as high-rise buildings to as small as material microstructures.
+to create multifunctional, resilient, sustainable, and innovative engineering structures and materials for applications at different scales, from as large as high-rise buildings to as small as material microstructures.

 See Archive of News and Announcements